 Accreditation of Institutions and their Credential Preparation Programs.
-This is one of the primary ongoing tasks of the COA.
+This is one of the primary ongoing tasks of the Committee on Accreditation.
 The COA has been given full responsibility for making the legal decisions regarding the continuing professional education accreditation of institutions and their credential programs.
 In 2016-17, the Commission approved the deferment of scheduled site visits for one year in order to provide time for the institutions to plan and implement the vast number of changes required by the Strengthening and Streamlining Project, including new standards and requirements for programs.
-Beginning in fall 2017, site visits were reinstituted for all Commission-approved programs beginning with the Green Cohort.
+Beginning in Fall 2017, site visits were reinstituted for all Commission-approved programs beginning with the Green Cohort.
 The effort to phase in new aspects of the accreditation system continued in 2018-19 such as the submission of data in the Annual Accreditation Data System and the inclusion of survey results to inform the accreditation teams' work.

-In 2018-19, thirty-five (35) institutions hosted accreditation site visits resulting in the following decisions:
+In 2018-19, thirty-five (35) institutions hosted site visits resulting in the following decisions:

-- 25 institutions Accredited, including five (5) with a 7 year follow up report required - Eight (8) institutions Accredited with Stipulations - One (1) institution Accredited with Major Stipulations - One (1) institution Accredited with Probationary Stipulations
+- 25 institutions Accredited including 5 with a 7th year follow up report required - 8 institutions Accredited with Stipulations - 1 institution Accredited with Major Stipulations - 1 institution Accredited with Probationary Stipulations